 - Knowledge – Insurance is a complicated subject and having someone that deals with it day in and day out can benefit you.
 Every day, independent agents help people avoid pitfalls that they may not even know to exist.
 Without seeing the advantages of one plan over another every day as an independent agent does, many people who have no insurance knowledge go with what they think is best without realizing there is something better available.
 Using an independent agent can save you money by avoiding those pitfalls.

 - Trust – If you have an independent agent with integrity, you have someone whom you can consult now and into the future.

 - Claims – An independent agent deals directly with the insurance company for you.
 After all, the independent agent works for you.
 We have a dedicated claims department to help you deal with any claims that may slip through.

 - Unbiased advice – Working with an independent agent can also provide you with much needed, unbiased advice.
 When you work with a captive agent who can only represent one company and their subsidiaries, they will want you to believe that they are the best option for you.
 In reality, they may not even be one of the top three or even top ten choices that you should be looking at.
 We can help you choose among all the best insurance companies in the market.

 - Education – There is a lot of information on Medicare.gov, but it can be confusing.
 And there is no information on individual Medigap policies there.
 You should understand at least in basic terms what your insurance will do for you.
 Your agent should make sure you understand the differences between different kinds of coverage.
 We have many YouTube videos that teach you the ins and outs of how Medicare works.

 Contact us today a 1-888-228-6119 or fill out the form with your questions to take advantage of our free plan comparison service.

-Keith Murray is an independent agent and the founder of Integrity Senior Solutions Inc. He has over 24 years of experience working with Seniors to meet their insurance and financial needs.
+Keith Murray is an independent agent and the founder of Integrity Senior Solutions Inc. He has been working with Seniors to meet their Medicare insurance and financial needs since 1996.